-Spanish Banks are focused on mortgages for purchases and no Banks are currently offering any type of re-mortgage facility.
+Spanish Banks are focused on mortgages for purchases and most Banks are not currently offering any type of re-mortgage facility.

 This type of loan was granted in the past by RBS/Nat West, in Gibraltar.
 Leeds and Holdback, Jyske Bank and on some occasions Barclays.
 Because none of these lenders are offering Spanish Mortgages any more or in the case of Barclays have been bought out in Spain the existing lender cannot offer a solution to a mortgagee that expected to re-mortgage the loan when the interest came to an end.

 Whilst none of the lenders in Spain have any Spanish re-mortgage products or wish to get involved in re-mortgages in these instances they will consider an application on a case by case basis.
 Maximum loan to value is likely to be 60% and in general where granted the new Bank does expect the loan capital to be reduced from existing level.
 No extra funds would be granted in fact it is most likely the existing loan level will have to be reduced.

 There is no indication that with most lenders the situation will change and Spanish Banks will involve themselves in re-mortgage activity.